nuxeo-sandbox/nuxeo-ha-test/nuxeo-activity-injector/README.md

 # Nuxeo Activity Injector

 This project is a collection of Gatling scripts that produce load on the target Nuxeo cluster.
+See the `utils` sub-directory for a set of companion scripts.

 ## Configuration